alessasomer/alessasomer/README.md

-## Hellow World!
+## Hello World!
-I'm a passionate software engineer and data scientist going into my senior year at Williams College.
+I'm a passionate software engineer and data scientist going into my senior year at Williams College expecting to graduate in the Spring of 2025.

 ## About Me